Maimonides and Aquinas

 1. Note that this is the Aristotelian, metaphysical understanding of "possible".

-2. not the logical understanding (we can conceive of the coin always landing heads).
+2. not the logical understanding (Conceivable without contradiction.
+We can conceive of the coin always landing heads).

 3. nor the scientific understanding.
 (Doesn't have anything to do with laws of nature, really.
 The laws of nature might change.
 God could just decide to undo them if He felt like it.)